tsehayegh/university-mall/README.md

 	(a) search for a student by entering student and class information.
 	(b) able to enter grade and status of the class

 The app tests for screen size using MediaQueryList techniques.
-Some class information will be omitted from displaying in the lists if the screen size is smaller than 767 pixels (iPads and phones).
+Some class information will be omitted from displaying in the lists if the screen size is smaller than 768 pixels.

 # How to use the app ##
 # Student role ##